Technical Case Studies

 Scenario: A NOC team handled over 200 support tickets weekly — mostly repetitive troubleshooting requests and command lookups.

-Challenge: Overload and slow response times, especially off-hours.
+Challenge: Overload and slow response times, especially during off-hours.

 Solution: